Principal Staff

 Director ~ Dip Arch, RIBA, AABC

-Trained at Canterbury School of Architecture 1980-1986.
-Runner up in 1985 RIBA International Student Competition, scheme displayed at Royal Academy of Arts.
-Contributed to two editions of Traditional Kent Buildings published by the School’s Vernacular Studies Unit.
-Practical training year in a multi-disciplinary commercial practice, JF+P Group, in Brisbane, Australia.
+Nicholas trained at Canterbury School of Architecture 1980-1986 and was runner up in the 1985 RIBA International Student Competition, a scheme displayed at Royal Academy of Arts.
+He contributed to two editions of Traditional Kent Buildings published by the School’s Vernacular Studies Unit and undertook practical training year in a multi-disciplinary commercial practice, JF+P Group, in Brisbane, Australia.

-Worked as a project architect on residential, commercial and historic building projects in a private practice in London 1986-1990.
-Undertook the Society for Protection of Ancient Buildings conservation course.
+Nicholas worked as a project architect on residential, commercial and historic building projects in a private practice in London 1986-1990 and undertook the Society for Protection of Ancient Buildings conservation course.

-Worked on commercial, residential and transport sector buildings in Germany, based in Munich from 1991-1998.
-Joined Russell Hanslip Associates in 1998, helping to implement IT systems, and became an Associate in 2000.
-Included on the AABC Architects Accredited in Building Conservation Register in 2004.
+He worked on commercial, residential and transport sector buildings in Germany, based in Munich from 1991-1998 prior to joining Russell Hanslip Associates (now Hanslip & Company) in 1998, helping to implement IT systems, and became an Associate in 2000.
+Nicholas was included on the AABC Architects Accredited in Building Conservation Register in 2004.

 Michael Garber

-Has worked at the practice since 2015 on projects involving the grant-aided repair and conservation of churches under the HLF and Roof Repair Fund schemes.
-Extensions and redevelopments of church buildings and church halls to provide flexible spaces responding to a variety of community uses and hire opportunities.
+He has worked at Hanslip & Company since 2015 on projects involving the grant-aided repair and conservation of churches funded by The National Lottery Heritage Fund (and its predecessors), including extensions and redevelopments of church buildings and church halls: to provide flexible spaces which respond to a variety of community uses and hire opportunities.

-On the RIBA Register of Conservation Architects at ‘CA’ level.
+Michael is on the RIBA Register of Conservation Architects at ‘CA’ level and on the AABC Architects Accredited in Building Conservation Register.

 Hilary Harris

-Joined Russell Hanslip Associates in 1986 as part-time Landscape Architect servicing Practice architectural schemes and running an individual portfolio of landscape schemes.
+Hilary joined Russell Hanslip Associates (now Hanslip & Company) in 1986 as part-time Landscape Architect servicing Practice architectural schemes and running an individual portfolio of landscape schemes.
 Major clients: Mercury One 2 One (now T-Mobile), LVMH.

 1990-95 part-time, Senior Landscape Architect for the Ash Consulting Group, Didcot.
 Specialist area, planning constraints.